a-b/leda/doc/udp.md

 Methods:

 **data(callback)**: function provided in the `callback` is invoked whenever  server processes an incoming data on one of the connections.
-This function arguments are a string with the address of sender and data received.
+This function arguments are server object, a string with the address of sender and data received.

+**started(callback)**: function provided in the `callback` is invoked when server starts up.
+The function argument is server object

 **thread(callback)**: function provided in the `callback` is invoked whenever new connection thread is started or stopped.
-This function arguments are thread object and a boolean flag whether thread was started or stopped
+This function arguments are server object, thread object and a boolean flag whether thread was started or stopped

 **timer(timeout, callback)**: calls the timer to call the function provided in the  `callback` parameter every number of seconds specified by `timeout` value